Fernando Martínez (baseball): Houston Astros

 On January 11, 2012, Martínez was claimed off waivers by the Houston Astros.
 He was designated for assignment on May 6, 2013.

 In 2012 Martinez played well for the Astros AAA team with a slash line of .314 / .367 / .507.
 However, Martinez struggled to perform in the Majors.
 The next year Martinez struggled in both the minors and majors for Houston.

 New York Yankees

 On June 18, 2013, Martínez was traded from the Astros to the New York Yankees for minor league pitcher Charles Basford.

 On August 5, 2013, Martínez was suspended 50 games by the MLB for violating its drug policy and connection to Biogenesis.

 Rojos del Aguila de Veracruz

 On February 6, 2015, Martínez signed with the Rojos del Aguila de Veracruz of the Mexican League.
 In 7 games he struggled mightily going 5-28 (.179) with 1 home run and 5 RBIs.

 Coaching career

 In 2024, Martínez was named hitting coach of the DSL Royals Fortuna the Dominican Summer League affiliate of the Kansas City Royals.

+In 2025, he was named hitting coach of the DSL Royals Ventura the Dominican Summer League affiliate of the Kansas City Royals.